Duke of Edinburgh's Award opportunities

 If you wish to ask about taking part in DofE in your area – as a potential participant, a participant's parent or as a potential voluntary supporter – go to the Taking Part page of the DofE website to find a county or district level contact who will be able to tell you about your nearest DofE group.

 In August each year the Authority provides a residential opportunity (an outdoor, practical conservation task-based project) for young people who are working on their Duke of Edinburgh's Gold Award.
-The next will be based in North Ribblesdale, from Saturday 17 to Friday 23 August 2013, running alongside the region’s Yorkshire Dales Open Gold Expeditions.
-For further information on the residential and an application form, as well as seeing previous participants’ feedback, follow the appropriate link below.
-The week’s programme has been built around your achievement of the ‘Discovery’ level of John Muir Award – a very worthwhile extra.
-The cost for this event is £195.
+The next will be based in North Ribblesdale, from Saturday 22 to Friday 28 August 2015, running alongside the region's Yorkshire Dales Open Gold Expeditions.
+Further information will be posted here as soon as it is available.
+The week's programme has been built around your achievement of the 'Discovery' level of John Muir Award – a very worthwhile extra.
+The cost for this 2015 event is £250 per participant.

 Follow the links to see the relevant documents.